Bond-009/CInfo/README.md

 # CInfo
-Plugin that makes info about the server accessible from ingame
+Cuberite plugin that makes info about the server accessible from ingame